BlackVS/smartROS/README.md

 ### 3. Settings
 #### settings.py
-By default is in /opt/smartros/src/smartROS/settings.py Usually yoy needn't edit this but in the case if startROS is called from otehr application changes may be required (for example, to forward logs in proper folder).
+By default is in */opt/smartros/src/smartROS/settings.py* Usually you needn't edit this but in the case if startROS is called from otehr application changes may be required (for example, to forward logs in proper folder).
 * **app_name**    = "smartros"             # keyword, don't change if not sure
 * **app_tmp_dir** = "/tmp/" + app_name     # script must have write permissions to this folder
 * **app_log_dir** = "/var/log/" + app_name # script must have write permissions to this folder